shinroo/shinroo.github.io/index.md

 *Software Development for Machine Learning (Working Student)* *January 2017 - Present*

-- SAP Leonardo ML
+Worked on the SAP Leonardo ML Platform team under Dr. Urko Sanchez.
+Development and DevOps tasks related to the the functionality and deployment of the Leonardo ML Platform.

+Languages Used:

+- Python
+- Java
+- C++
+- Groovy

+Technologies:

+- Cloud Foundry
+- Kubernetes
+- Jenkins
+- Nexus
+- XMake
-- TensorFlow
+- Bazel
 - Docker
-- Python
+- Flask

 **HomeToGo GmbH**

 *System Administrator (Working Student)*
 *February 2016 - July 2016*

+System administration and IT support tasks in the Berlin HQ of HomeToGo GmbH.

 - Juniper Switches
 - Raspberry Pis